 Just write them all down – chances are, once you get writing more and more ideas will pop into your head.

 If you do have trouble coming up with ideas, take a look at your bookshelf or your internet bookmarks – what do you like to read?
 What do you find yourself talking about with your friends or co-workers?
 What documentaries do you like to watch?
 What have you secretly daydreamed of being or doing, but were afraid to try (or even admit)?

 The point is to be open to new ideas, talk to people you wouldn’t normally talk to, read books, magazines, or websites that you wouldn’t normally read.
 There’s a whole world of possibilities out there that you probably have never even known existed.

-It’s in this expanding of our lives, discovering, learning, that we begin to feel the excitement, the sparks, that can fuel into a lifelong passion.
+It’s in this expanding of our lives, discovering, and learning that we begin to feel the excitement, the sparks, that can fuel a lifelong passion.

 So once you have your list of things you might become passionate about, it's time to…